 yatsiddhau anyaprakaraṇasiddhiḥ saḥ adhikaraṇasiddhāntaḥ

-yatsiddhau—by the fulfilment of which; anyaprakaraṇa—the other events; siddhiḥ—fulfilled; saḥ—that; adhikaraṇasiddhāntaḥ—the principle of control.
+yatsiddhau—by the fulfillment of which; anyaprakaraṇa—the other events; siddhiḥ—fulfilled; saḥ—that; adhikaraṇasiddhāntaḥ—the principle of control.

-By the fulfilment of which the other events are fulfilled, that is the principle of control.
+By the fulfillment of which the other events are fulfilled, that is the principle of control.

 A good example of a control system in the human body is the system of nerves and veins that transmit and receive control signals to and from the brain and the other parts of the body.
 The brain is the controller—just like the leader of an organization.
 The body parts such as hands and legs are the parts that are controlled by the brain—just like the members of an organization.
 And the veins and nerves are the control system whose sole purpose is to get something else to behave in a certain way.
 These veins and nerves form a parallel system to the one comprising of the parts, and they give the whole system a control structure.
 For example, in a car, when the brakes are pressed, a signal is transmitted to the wheels, which causes the wheels to stop.
 Likewise, when the accelerator is pressed, then a signal is transmitted to the engine, which increases the flow of gasoline into the engine.
 This system of signal transmission and reception, which is then used to control the parts is called the ‘control’ system.